GR Supra (2019-)

 Bridging the gap between summer and winter tyres are all-season alternatives, which purport to offer improved performance in cold and slippery conditions without impinging on performance during the summer.
-However, their performance levels will not be as high in extreme weather conditions as dedicated summer and winter tyres.
+However, their performance levels will not be as high in particularly hot or cold weather as dedicated summer and winter tyres.

 For example, where winter tyres are a legal requirement during colder months (Germany, for instance), the majority of all-season tyres do not meet performance requirements and are unsuitable.

 Run-flat tyres are increasingly popular.
 If you have a puncture on your journey, a run-flat tyre uses a stiffened sidewall that supports the vehicle weight, so you can travel for another 50 miles or so at a maximum speed of around 50mph.
 The idea is it gets you to your local tyre dealer without you having to repair or change the tyre at the roadside.

 There are many markings that could indicate your tyre is a run-flat tyre, including DSST, RFT, ROF and RunFL.

 Run-flat tyres and traditional car tyres should not be mixed on the same car, as it could affect the ride and handling.

 TyreSafe, an organisation that promotes tyre safety, advises run-flat tyres should not be used on cars without a tyre-pressure monitoring system, which is used to alert you of a deflation or puncture.

 It also warns against using deflated run-flat tyres when towing, as they're only designed to support the weight of the vehicle itself.

 It might be tempting to save money by buying used or part-worn tyres, but we don't think it's worth the risk.